rohitjavvadi/llm_memory/README.md

 ## Limitations

 - **API Dependency**: Requires active OpenAI API connection and consumes tokens for all operations, which can become costly with heavy usage
 - **Memory Quality**: The system may occasionally store irrelevant information or miss important details, as it relies on AI interpretation of conversation context
-- **General Query Handling**: Currently focuses on basic memory-related responses and requires further development to handle general conversational queries and broader knowledge and memory questions effectively
+- **Complex Memory Relationships**: Currently doesn't establish connections between related memories or handle complex multi-part information effectively

 ## Development